 The Lewis County Commissioners meet at 10:00 a.m. each Monday in the BOCC Hearing Room – 2nd floor, Historic Courthouse, 351 NW North Street, Chehalis, Washington.
 A chair is elected annually to preside over these meetings.
-The current chair is Gary Stamper.
-The Commissioners also serve as the Board for the Lewis County Health Board (current chair is Bobby Jackson) and the Lewis County Solid Waste Disposal District #1 (current chair is Edna J. Fund).
+The current chair is Robert C. Jackson.
+The Commissioners also serve as the Board for the Lewis County Health Board (current chair is Edna J. Fund) and the Lewis County Solid Waste Disposal District #1 (current chair is Gary Stamper).

 About the Commissioners' Office

 Also, within their legislative capacity, the commissioners are responsible for adopting, amending and repealing all county ordinances (which are essentially laws of the county).
-These include traffic, planning and public safety ordinances and any other ordinance concerning the general welfare of the county.
+These include traffic, planning and public safety ordinances as well as any other ordinances concerning the general welfare of the county.

 As administrators, county commissioners are responsible for: